khoih-prog/MultiResetDetector_Generic/README.md

 20. Use more efficient `FlashStorage_STM32` and `FlashStorage_STM32F1` libraries for STM32
 21. Add support to more `SAMD` and `STM32` boards
 22. Add support to `Sparkfun Pro nRF52840 Mini`
-23. Add waitingForMRD() function to signal in MRD wating period
+23. Add waitingForMRD() function to signal in MRD waiting period

 ---
 ---